Discover our herbarium

 BENEFITS OF THYME

-It is said that Thyme is an excellent remedy for various respiratory disorders: cough, bronchitis, colds, etc. Many studies have shown that its use, in combination with other natural products, is very effective.
+It is said that Thyme is a remedy for various respiratory disorders: cough, bronchitis, colds, etc. Many studies have shown that its use, in combination with other natural products, is effective.
 Thyme is mainly known for its soothing properties on the bronchi.

-This plant also has the ability to soothe and heal the digestive tract: Thyme is said to be calming and to promote digestion, to prevent stomach contractions and gas and to stimulate appetite.
+This plant also has the ability to soothe and heal the digestive trac.